 Celebrating a Century

 This event series is spearheaded by King’s Inns with support from The Bar of Ireland, the Law Society of Ireland and the Irish Women Lawyers Association.

-2019 is the centenary year of the enactment of the Sex Disqualification (Removal) Act 1919 which enabled women to join the legal, accountancy and veterinary professions, and also take up senior roles within the civil service for the first time.
-100 years ago, in December 1919, the first piece of equal opportunities legislation entered the statute book.
+2019 is the centenary year of the enactment of the Sex Disqualification (Removal) Act, 1919 which enabled women to join the legal, accountancy and veterinary professions, and also take up senior roles within the civil service for the first time.
+Over 100 years ago, in December 1919, the first piece of equal opportunities legislation entered the statute book.

-‘Celebrating a Century’ is a yearlong commemoration programme that will recognise the impact this Act has had on society over the last 100 years and set the scene for the next generations.
+‘Celebrating a Century’ is a commemoration programme that will recognise the impact this Act has had on society over the last 100 years and set the scene for the next generations.